ridafatimakhan/Kongsvegen_data-analysis_master-thesis/README.md

 - The output plot visualizes the data points from the original dataset where the rolling variance for `pressure1` or `pressure2` exceeded the threshold.
 - It highlights regions of high variability, indicating significant fluctuations in sensor readings for both pressure parameters.

+### simple.py

+- This file simply plots the pressure over time.

+### outlier.py

+- This file takes the output files data from the screening_plott.py script and removes outlier by IQR method and save the new data file and image for reference in the "outlier_removed" folder

+### plot.py

+- plot.py, simply plots the dataset after outlier removal step, just to check the data readings visually.